 Various types of evidence could be used to prove that you used Tylenol while you were expecting.
 For example, if your PCP or OB-GYN recommended Tylenol for pain relief, this might be noted somewhere in your medical records.
 You could also use bank statements, credit card bills, and purchase receipts to show that you used Tylenol or a generic acetaminophen product during pregnancy.

 Medical records confirming that your child was diagnosed with autism will likely be required to prove your case.
-It may also be beneficial to obtain testimony from your child’s psychiatrist regarding their condition.
-Our attorneys can help you gather the necessary documentation and testimony to bring the strongest possible case against the drugmaker.
+Obtaining testimony from your child’s psychiatrist regarding their condition may also be beneficial.
+Our attorneys can help you gather the necessary documentation and testimony to bring the strongest case against the drugmaker.

 Contact a Tylenol Autism Lawsuit Attorney